Rudolf Roessler: Arrest

-Roessler was arrested again on 9 March 1953, at the same time as Xaver Schnieper.

-Under interrogation Roessler admitted that he had been contacted by Karel Sedlacek in 1947, who at the time was the Czechoslovak Socialist Republic's Military Attaché in Bern.
-Sedlacek knew Schnieper well and he also knew that both Schnieper and Roessler as freelance journalists would be struggling to make ends meet.
-Sedlacek then ordered Roessler, via an intermediary, to reactivate his wartime Rote Kapelle spy ring.
-Roessler, by virtue of his wartime reputation, was giving a sweeping brief.
-He was told to report all military and air force matters in Western Europe, the U.K., and Spain under Franco, and in particular to concentrate on infiltrating the United States military and Intelligence operations in Western Europe.
+On 9 March 1953, Roessler was arrested.
+During the investigation, Roessler testified that he had to secure his livelihood as his publishing company, Vita Nova Verlag was no longer profitable.
+Business remained satisfactory until 1948 because the publisher was able to sell existing books after the end of the war.
+However, after 1948, sales declined.
 Roessler trial was held on 2 November 1953, where he was charged with spying on West Germany for Communist Czechoslovakia.
-He was sentenced to twenty-one months in prison, minus the time he in detention awaiting the trial.
-Roessler was imprisoned for nine months and released in early 1954.
+He was sentenced to twenty-one months in prison, minus the time he spent in detention awaiting the trial.
+Roessler was imprisoned for 12 months and released in early 1954.
+Xaver Schnieper who was charged with Roessler, was imprisoned for nine months in prison.

+Freelance journalist

 After he was released from jail, Roessler spent his last years living quietly in Kriens.
 He continued to write.
-His articles, which were unsigned, appeared in the Lucerne daily newspaper, the Social Democratic Party of Switzerland, Freie Innerschweiz.
+His articles, which were unsigned, appeared in the Lucerne daily newspaper of the Social Democratic Party of Switzerland, Freie Innerschweiz.

 Roessler continued to argue against West German rearmament and for international solidarity.
 The articles can be split into two categories.
-The first category was short articles of one to two pages and that focused on a part of a larger topic.
-The second and more important was articles that were on specific areas of interest, ran to four or five pages and covered subjects within economic, social, colonial and security policy.
+The first category was short articles of one to two pages, that focused on a part of a larger topic.
+The second and more important were articles on specific areas of interest, that ran to four or five pages and covered subjects within economic, social, colonial and security policy.
 These bigger articles often contained a number of abbreviations that were subject to change, so it was not possible for the reader to determine who the author was.
 Roessler was disillusioned with the Cold War, particularly after his trial, particularly when he was accused of spying in favour of the Soviet Union.
-Therefore, his work at the newspaper was not formally recognized.
-Even this obituary failed to mention his work there.
+Therefore, his work at the newspaper was not formally recognised.
+Even his obituary failed to mention his work there.

-Roessler was not a Social Democrat.
-So it was difficult to determine how his political analysis was affected by his articles being published in a social-democratic daily newspaper, as other sources on his life, politics and cultural outlook have so far been lacking.
+Roessler was not a Social Democrat, so it was difficult to determine how his political analysis was affected by his articles being published in a social-democratic daily newspaper, as other sources on his life, politics and cultural outlook have so far been lacking.
 In a telephone call to the Freie Innerschweiz on 29 May 1991, his friend, Xaver Schnieper confirmed that Roessler would certainly not have written anything that contradicted his own opinion.

 Roessler was committed to the socially disadvantaged, combined with a criticism of the idea that technology and armament were the only way to a better world.
 He had aversion to the hysteria of the Cold War and its associated militarism that made him appear more left-wing today than many social democrats at the time.

+Missing honours

+In 1967, the leadership of Soviet military intelligence proposed that Roessler, along with other Soviet military intelligence informants, be honoured posthumously with an award.
+But the GDR Minister for State Security Erich Mielke objected and the plan was abandoned.
+The possible motive is that Roessler rejected dialectical and historical materialism.